offbynull/learn/Math/input/input.md

    6
    ```

-   The result is 1 of 6 parts: `{kt} \frac{1}{6}`, exactly the same as what you would get if you were to keep the 1 in the numerator spot but multiply the denominators together (perform the algorithm).
+   The result is 1 of 6 parts: `{kt} \frac{1}{6}`, exactly the same as what you would get if you were to keep the 1 in the numerator spot but multiply the denominators together (the algorithm).

 Any two fractions can be multiplied together by...

 1. breaking each fraction into the multiplication of a single piece (idea 1 above).
 2. multiplying the integers together.
 3. multiplying the single piece fractions together (idea 2 above).